xcsp3team/PyCSP3-models/academic/CSP/Steiner3/README.md

-# Problem Steiner 3
+# Problem Steiner3
 ## Description
 This is the [problem 044](https://www.csplib.org/Problems/prob044/) of the CSPLib:

 "*The ternary Steiner problem of order n consists of finding a set of n.(n−1)/6 triples of distinct integer elements in {1...n} such that any two triples have at most one common element.*"